 Here are the four passes:

 1. Sightseeing Pass – This is our favorite pass to use in NYC.
-We got 3 day passes and ticked off so many attractions.
-Clicking the words Sightseeing Pass above will automatically apply our exclusive 5% discount on adult tickets and 10% discount on child tickets.
+We got 3 day passes and ticked off so many lesser known attractions.
+Clicking the link above automatically applies our exclusive 5% discount on adult tickets and 10% discount on child tickets.
 And we’ve written a review of the NY Sightseeing Pass so you can learn more.

-2. CityPASS – Our second favorite pass.
-No day passes available, but we used our passes to see the top attractions in NYC at discounted rates.
+2. CityPASS – This is our second favorite pass.
+They only offer attraction based passes (no day passes) but we used ours to see some of the top attractions in NYC at discounted rates.
 We’ve also written a review of the NY CityPASS.

 3. Go City – Similar to Sightseeing Pass with lots of options, offering a day and attractions based pass.
 Worth checking prices for any deals.